-Talk about Michael Jordan rookie cards all you want but he would not have won as many titles as he did without his right-hand man Mr. Scottie Pippen.
+Talk about Michael Jordan’s rookie cards all you want, but he would not have won as many titles as he did without his right-hand man Mr. Scottie Pippen.

 Keep reading to find out which Scottie Pippen rookie cards are your best bet.

-Scottie Pippen (9/25/1965) was drafted by the Seatle SuperSonics with the 5th overall pick in the 1987 NBA Draft.
-If any team would like a draft pick back this is one of them (Atlanta Hawks are another via Luka Doncic).
-He was traded to the Bulls for Olden Polynice and a future draft pick options… ouch!
+The Seatle SuperSonics drafted Scottie Pippen (9/25/1965) with the 5th overall pick in the 1987 NBA Draft.
+If any team would like a draft pick back, this is one of them (Atlanta Hawks are another via Luka Doncic).
+He was traded to the Bulls for Olden Polynice and a future draft pick option.

-The rest is well-documented history as he meshed with Michael Jordan to form one of the best (if not the best) basketball dynasties of all-time winning 6 championships for 1991 to 1998 (only missing 94 and 95 the years in which Jordan played baseball).
+The rest is well-documented history as he meshed with Michael Jordan to form one of the best (if not the best) basketball dynasties of all time, winning six championships from 1991 to 1998 (only missing 94 and 95, the years in which Jordan played baseball).
 Scottie played 17 seasons in the league, scoring a hefty 18,940 points to go along with 7 all-star appearances and like we said, six championship rings.

-The Scottie Pippen rookie card error… Yep, one of the greatest NBA players of all-time has a rookie card with an uncorrected error in the form of a name misspelling on the back of the card.
-Fleer spells his name Pippin on he back and never bothered to correct.
+The Scottie Pippen rookie card error… Yep, one of the greatest NBA players of all time has a rookie card with an uncorrected error in the form of a name misspelling on the back of the card.
+Fleer spells his name Pippin on the back and never bothered to correct it.